 Often the greatest comfort can be found in talking with others who are going through a similar situation.
-The Hollings Cancer Center works to keep an up-to-date list of opportunities available for connecting with others.
+Hollings Cancer Center keeps an updated list of opportunities available for connecting with others.
 Meeting times and locations are subject to change – please call the support group contact to confirm these details.

-Periodic programs on nutrition, pain, music therapy, and relaxation along with a resource library are available at the ACS Hope Lodge located at Calhoun Street and Ashley Avenue in Charleston, SC.
+Hope Lodge, which offers lodging for cancer patients and their caregivers who aren’t local, provides periodic programs on nutrition, pain, music therapy, and relaxation along with a resource library.
+The American Cancer Society Hope Lodge is located at Calhoun Street and Ashley Avenue in Charleston, S.C.

 CanCare is a non-profit cancer support service with a mission to improve the quality of life for cancer survivors and their families.
 CanCare is made up of a network of trained volunteers including survivors, family members of survivors, and medical professionals who provide emotional support, information, and cancer related resources.